History of Florida Gators football: Jim McElwain era (2015–2017)

 Despite winning two division titles, McElwain came under fire for his teams' lackluster offensive performance.
 He had been tasked with reviving an offense that had become moribund under Muschamp.
 However, in his two full seasons in Gainesville, the Gators were 111th and 116th, respectively, in total offense–among the worst rankings for a team in a power conference, and actually lower than where they had ranked in the latter years of Muschamp's tenure.
 At the time of his ouster, the Gators were 112th in total offense.
 They only scored 30 or more points seven times, a marked turnabout from the "Fun and Gun" days.
 Off the field, McElwain rankled administrators with his criticisms of the state of the program.
-According to ESPN, McElwain's comments about the alleged death threats convinced UF officials that "this was not going to work."
+According to ESPN, McElwain's comments about the alleged death threats convinced UF officials that "this was not going to work".
 Defensive coordinator Randy Shannon was named interim coach for the remainder of the season, and led the Gators to a 1-3 record.
 Overall, the Gators finished 4-7, only their second losing record in 38 years.

 Dan Mullen era (2018–2021)

 On November 26, 2017, Mississippi State head coach Dan Mullen signed a deal to become the 27th head coach of the Florida Gators football team.
-Prior to a successful run at MSU, Mullen had served as Urban Meyer's offensive coordinator for the Gators from 2005–2008.
+Prior to a successful run at MSU, Mullen had served as Urban Meyer's offensive coordinator for the Gators from 2005 to 2008.

 In each of his first two seasons as the Florida's head coach, the Gators won double-digit games, including their bowl berths, and finished the season ranked in the AP's Top 10.
 In 2020, the Gators would lose 3 consecutive games to end the season, including their SEC Championship berth against Alabama.
 The following season, the Gators struggled and Mullen was fired prior to the team's final regular season game.
 Greg Knox was named interim head coach.